Read time 5 minutes

 In this blog post, our goal is to explore a particular SQL Server error, delving into its origins, causes, and potential remedies.
 The error under consideration is commonly referred to as the “SQL Server Error 5123” due to its associated code, 5123.
 Here is what the error typically looks like.

 The SQL error mentioned above explicitly indicates a failure in the process of opening the SQL database file or being denied access to open or create that specific file.
 Consequently, the operation has been unsuccessful in retrieving data for the given request.

 The reasons behind “SQL database access denied error”

 Both the reasons are highly probable for this “SQL Server Access Denied” error.
 Let us take two scenarios to understand this.

-Scenario 2 – In this scenario, we assume that an SQL administrator with full permissions over the SQL database file folder removes or detaches the database from the SQL Server.
-Then, when another SQL administrator with rights on the SQL Server instance tries to re-attach the same SQL database file to the server, this “SQL database access denied error” appears.
-And the cause behind it could be the lack of SQL database permissions to the second SQL administrator.
+Scenario 2 – In this situation, we consider a scenario where an SQL administrator, having complete privileges for the SQL database file folder, either removes or detaches the database from the SQL Server.
+Subsequently, when another SQL administrator, who possesses rights for the SQL Server instance, attempts to reattach the same SQL database file to the server, they encounter an “SQL database access denied error.”
+The root cause behind this issue may stem from insufficient SQL database permissions granted to the second SQL administrator.

-Users facing this error must ensure that there SQL Server is running and that SQL Server instance is available on the network.
+Users encountering this error should verify the operational status of their SQL Server and ensure the availability of the SQL Server instance on the network.

-Go to the location C:\Program Files\Microsoft SQL Server\MSSQL.
-1\MSSQL\Data and check whether both the MDF and NDF files is available or not.
-If not, try to paste the database files at this default location.
+Navigate to the directory C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data and verify the presence of both the MDF and NDF files.
+If they are not found, attempt to copy and paste the database files into this default location.